danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

-Or to put the point more abstractly: we want the word "opened" in this case to mean that the barrier between the jar's inside and outside has been removed, without the distinction between inside and outside being erased.
+Or to put the point more abstractly: we want the word "opened" in this case to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
 Or still more abstractly: we want the word "open" to refer to the sense in which there is continuity, yet at the same time distinctness, between inside and outside.

 But this, then, is the paradox lurking in the word "open".
 For how, once the jar is open, can there be continuity,  yet at the same time distinctness, or *discontinuity*, between inside and outside?
 How can any continuous path from inside the jar out, or outside in, preserve this difference rather than erase it?
 After all, if we leave the jar of pickles open, they will sooner or later spoil. ---As if for nature, even if not for us, there is no difference between an open jar and a broken jar; no real distinction, that is, between inside and outside once the barrier between them has been removed.

 [Back to top](#top)